Director of Admissions and Enrollment Management, Spanish

 Alumnae Relations Coordinator

-Maritere graduated from George Mason University in 1994 with a Bachelor of Arts in English Writing.
+Mrs. Crum (Ellie '30) graduated from George Mason University in 1994 with a Bachelor of Arts in English Writing.
 She and her husband, Richard, have 8 children ranging in ages from 26 to 8 and 2 grandchildren born in 2021 and 3 more on the way for 2022/2023.
-She currently homeschools her two youngest girls and her younger boys attend The Heights.
-Over the last 27 years, they have lived in Virginia, Connecticut and Florida, and returned home 2 years ago, moving around the corner from Oakcrest.
+She currently homeschools her youngest daughter and her younger boys attend The Heights.
+Over the last 27 years, they have lived in Virginia, Connecticut and Florida, and returned home 3 years ago, moving around the corner from Oakcrest.
 She is very passionate about the pro-life movement and has served on the Board of the Paul Stefan Home in Orange, VA and as a volunteer at A Woman’s Choice in Herndon, VA.
-Maritere loves being creative, baking, reading, writing, planning events and spending as much time as possible at the beach..
+Mrs. Crum loves being creative, baking, reading, writing, planning events and spending as much time as possible at the beach.

 Master Teacher - Science and Technology